SamarjitBhogal/MedicationPal/README.md

 	/medicationPalsStyle.css
 	/notificationStyle.css
 	/progresStyle.css
-	/style.css
+	/style.css                 # main style file
-	/tableStyle.css
+	/tableStyle.css            # style for the table present in the schedule page

 	these are the styles for the individual pages we have on our application ├── pages                    # Folder for pages
 	/create-entry.html         # the page for creating a medication entry /doc-info.html             # the page for changing doctors information /faq.html                  # the page for viewing frequently asked questions /homepage.html             # our main page, where all of our main tasks happen. also can view all sorts of data here.
 	/login.html                # the login page
-	/medication-pals.html # the page to send your information to another PAL /notifications.html  # the page to change what type of notifications you can receive /progress.html       # the page to check your medication progress /schedule.html       #  the page to view schedules /template.html       # a template page for when we made new pages /viewentries.html    # a view entries page, for viewing all medications you had made
+	/medication-pals.html      # the page to send your information to another PAL (not in final app release) /notifications.html        # the page to change what type of notifications you can receive /progress.html             # the page to check your medication progress /schedule.html             #  the page to view schedules /template.html             # a template page for when we made new pages /viewentries.html          # a view entries page, for viewing all medications you had made

-	These are our individual pagess we had for out application ├── components               # Folder for components
+├── components               # Folder for components
 	/create-entry-btn.html
 	/footer.html               # a footer that has a small trademark, and year /hot-bar.html              # a hotbar at the bottom of our page for quick access /markerBtn.html            # a component for a marker button next to the medication entries /navbar_before_login.html  # a component for our navbar before logging in (it much more limited options) /navbar.html               # a component for our nav bar /undoBtn.html              # a component for changing a marker button to an undo button

+Firebase hosting files:
+├── .firebase
+	/hosting..cache
+├── .firebaserc
+├── 404.html
+├── firebase.json
+├── firestore.indexes.json
+├── firestore.rules
+├── storage.rules

 ```